IPSAS Essentials Course - How does it work?

 Our IPSAS Essentials course is scheduled to run over five weeks.
 We suggest that you attempt to complete two modules per week, finishing the course in five weeks, but it is entirely up to you if you wish to work more or less intensely.
 On average, modules are expected to take between 1 and 3 hours to complete, though it is natural that some will be longer than others.
 So, completing the entire course will require 30 hours of work.

 Sometimes it's difficult to meet deadlines: you may be busy at work, have family commitments, or simply take more time than expected.
 With an IASeminars Online course that is not a problem.
-Once the five weeks with the instructor have been completed you can continue to work on the ten modules and complete them at your own pace, gathering all ten certificates one at a time as you complete each module.
+Once the five weeks with the instructor have been completed you can continue to work on the nine modules and complete them at your own pace, gathering all nine certificates one at a time as you complete each module.
 You will have up to a year if necessary.